The Brazen Bull: Critical reception

+The film received mixed-to-negative reviews from critics, scoring a 12% audience approval rating on Rotten Tomatoes.

-Head of Virgil Productions said, "Its very much your typical revenge story taken to a more sinister blood spraying level.
+Head of Virgil Productions said of the film that "It's very much your typical revenge story taken to a more sinister blood spraying level.
 Madsens character of the absolute Psycho takes me back to his Reservoir Dogs days.
-The movie has its moment, Rachel Hunters performance could have used a bit more work, accent was slipping in and out from American to Kiwi.
+The movie has its moments, Rachel Hunters performance could have used a bit more work, accent was slipping in and out from American to Kiwi.
 Loved the level of gore, The fact its all filmed in one location makes it an easy watch and keeps your attention.
 Michael Madsen continues to impress me with his awesome roles, I'll never stop admiring his work."